Author has written 10 stories for Harry Potter, Naruto, and Star Wars.

 - 16c.
 If names are foreign, and barring dimensional travel, rework them to fit the naming conventions of the main universe.
 It gets jarring when one reads about a guy named Bob running around a crowd of Arashi's and Daisuke's.

 -- Caveat: If you really want to keep the foreign names, make sure to point out how weird it is for the main universe's characters (assuming the main universe is unilingual), or make the main universe polylingual (but in such a case, make language barriers apparent).

-Disclaimers: I own nothing other than my OCs and the plot.
+General Disclaimers: I own nothing other than my OCs and the plot of my stories.
 This includes most of the speech incorporated into the Prologue of "Emperor."
 That was taken, almost word for word, from the introductory video of Napoleon: Total War (which also served as the inspiration for wanting to write that story).
-While the wording has been changed, I admit to having kept the spirit of it due to the fact that there was no better way to illustrate that scene.
-Great game, by the by).
+While the wording has been changed, I admit to having kept the spirit of it due to the fact that there was no better way to illustrate that scene (Great game, by the by).
 All recognisable materials belong to their original authors, and no profit has been made nor shall be directly derived from these works.

 Also, in regards to the ownership of Richard Sharpe, I fully agree, and even uphold, that Bernard Cornwell is the legal owner of the 19th Century British soldier, Richard Sharpe, of the King's 95th Rifles.
 The Richard Sharpe of this story, though, is both in the modern era, in a different regiment, and holds a different attitude altogether than the British hero created by Bernard Cornwell, who is, incidentally, one of my favorite authors.
 The only similarities both men have is the name and being a Rifleman.